Effective date: May 13, 2020

 Like most other companies, Convoso collects, receives and has access to information about and related to quite a few groups, including site visitors, Convoso Services users, job applicants, employees, independent contractors or vendors, potential customers and even those people who provide us with their information (such as people who give us business cards).
 We explain the information in more detail below.

 What Is Personal Information?
-Applicable law essentially defines personal information as information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device.
+Applicable law essentially defines personal information as information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 Naturally, this information could include your name, email address, credit card information and such other information that could identify you, whether by itself or together with other information.

 What Are the Sources of Personal Information?